-Today, I am interviewing Dipanshu Rawal on my blog, a guy who I have been following for quite some time.
+Today, I am interviewing Dipanshu Rawal on this blog, a guy who I have been following for quite some time.

-From following him on Quora to this Interview, I had been always fascinated by the way he writes.
+From following him on Quora to Instagram to this Interview, I had been always fascinated by the way he writes.
 I am a big fan of his book A Stoic’s Diary and you will always find me recommending it to every random guy.

-This is the start of an interview series about people who think they have a purpose to inspire others to live their passion and do the work they love and Dipanshu is one of them.
+This is the start of an interview series about people who think they have a purpose to inspire others to do what they really want to do and Dipanshu Rawal is one of them.

 Dipanshu is a versatile personality who is a purpose and clarity coach, an influencer on Quora, a digital marketer and a blogger.
 He is one of the most genuine guys I have seen, he always tries to over-deliver when it comes to giving value.